mlaricobar/Machine-Learning-Engineering-Azure/03. Capstone - Azure Machine Learning Engineer/README.md

 ### Model Consumption

-In order to consume the model, yo just need to send a request with data as an input:
+In order to consume the model, you just need to send a request with data as an input:

 * Input: